jollygoodjacob/NanoRefineR/README.md

 # NanoRefineR: A Shiny app for postprocessing and visualizing noisy Nano-Hyperspec HSI data cubes

-NanoRefineR is a small project I developed to enable users to apply certain postprocessing techniques to noisy Headwall Nano-Hyperspec HSI cubes and visualize the spectral differences in real time.
+NanoRefineR is a small project I developed to enable users to apply certain postprocessing techniques to noisy Headwall Nano-Hyperspec HSI cubes (and potentially other .ENVI formatted HSI products) and visualize the spectral differences in real time.
 This tool allows users to rapidly determine which post-processing corrections they may want to make to HSI cubes and can also be used to post-process data in batch.

 NanoRefineR provides two main functionalities:
 - a post-processing component that allows for spatial downsampling, spectral binning, and Savitzky-Golay smoothing of input datasets